sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 gets_you{mad_cheeks}.
 ~~~

 In reality, this challenge mainly requires you to recognize the traffic, decode, and concatenate a specific segment from both message types.
 So technically, everything else could be considered bloat.

 To prove my point about approaching the jungle in multiple ways, here is an honorary mention for @Ske and his absolutely beautiful, peak forensics performance.
 Because, in the end, the scoreboard doesn't care if your bloated script can manipulate the entire principle.
 The key is to give a shit, aim, and hit.

 ![Image of guessrensics](/assets/img/crewctf/2024/peak_guessrensics.png)

-Anyway, here is my bloated function with improved packet parsing, thanks to the teammate of @.
+Anyway, here is my bloated function with improved packet parsing, thanks to the teammate of @warlocksmurf.

 {% highlight Python linenos %}
 def parse_packets(filename):